ArjanCodes/examples/datetime/OUTLINE.md

 However, things might get more complicated if you factor in Time Zones into your projects.
 Ideally, timezones should follow straight lines along the longitudes, however, due to politics and historical reasons, these lines are seldom straight.

-Most of the computers count time from an arbitrary point in time called the Unix epoch: January 1st, 1970, at 00:00:00 hours.
+Most of the computers count time from an arbitrary point in time called the Unix epoch: January 1st, 1970, at 00:00:00 hours UTC.
+I'll talk more about UTC later.

 # Unix time (screencast)

-Unix time is measured in seconds from January 1st, 1970 UTC.
-I'll talk more about UTC later.
+So, Unix time is measured in seconds from January 1st, 1970.
 You can easily view the current Unix time with a few lines of Python code.

 ```python
 import time
 print(time.time())
 ```

-# The year 2038 problem
+# The year 2038 problem (screencast)

 Here is an interesting fact about Unix time.
 Since most of the older operating systems are 32-bit, they store the Unix time in a 32-bit signed integer.